The Best Country Homes On The Market

 While owning an entire Georgian manor can be a bit of an undertaking, owning a quarter of one offers up the best of both worlds.
 Though this estate dates back to 1219, it wasn’t until 1661 (when Charles II granted the land to Lord Ashburnham) that the central section of the mansion was built by Robert Grumbold – best known for designing Trinity and Clare Colleges in Cambridge.
 By 1769, the estate was owned by the Earl of Upper Ossory who employed Sir William Chambers, the architect of Somerset House, to remodel the side wings.

 Having briefly been used as the Head Office of Bovril, today the property, which comprises the left-hand (viewed from the front) section of the original mansion, spans just under 7,300 sqft of accommodation across four floors.
-Alongside the wealth of period features, this home boasts seven bedrooms, a gym, a workshop, a false door, a Winnie the Pooh mural, Capability Brown designed gardens, and original candlesticks and a clock included in the sale of the home.
+Alongside the wealth of period features, this home boasts seven bedrooms, a gym, a workshop, a false door, a Winnie the Pooh mural, Capability Brown designed gardens, as well as an original candlesticks and a clock included in the sale of the home.

 £2.25m, michaelgraham.co.uk